vibhor1997a/compile-run-1/README.md

 # compile-run
 This is a node package which facilitates in compiling and running languages including java,c,c++,python and node.
 This can be used to create web services like online IDE's

-You can compile and respond back outputs for all the languages that can be compiled by the server.

 Supported Languages
 ===================
 | Language | Support |